aws-samples/eks-security-compromised-cluster-remediation/README.md

 ![](./images/app-architecture.png)

 ## Instructions
-The bulk of this workshop is unguided in that you will decide how to respond to the unfolding security incident at Octank.
-The workshop’s proctors will be available to periodically give you clues when needed or you can look at the workshop’s [GitHub](https://github.com/aws-samples/eks-security-compromised-cluster-remediation) repository for additional guidance.
+This workshop is meant to be "unguided" in that you can decide how to respond to the unfolding security incident at Octank.
+The workshop’s proctors will be available to periodically give you clues when needed.
+If you prefer a guided experience, you can use the step-by-step instructions found in this [GitHub](https://github.com/aws-samples/eks-security-compromised-cluster-remediation) repository.
 Once you’ve isolated and/or eliminated the threat from the cluster, you can follow the directions for implementing a few countermeasures that will enhance the security posture of your EKS cluster.
-This includes implementing OPA Gatekeeper, Falco and Falco Sidekick, and the Security Policy controller.
+This includes implementing OPA/Gatekeeper, Falco and Falco Sidekick, and the Security Policy controller.

 You will have approximately 2 hours to complete the workshop.

 ## Resources & hints
 Aside from this GitHub repository, feel free to use the [EKS Best Practices Guide for Security](https://aws.github.io/aws-eks-best-practices/security/docs/), the official Kubernetes documentation, or other external resources for ideas about how to respond.

 Your first “hint” is to increase your visibility of the cluster and its configuration (or misconfiguration).
-We recommend using [FairwindsOps/polaris](https://github.com/FairwindsOps/polaris), an open source project from Fairwinds, but you can use another solution if you so choose.
+We offer instructions for [FairwindsOps/polaris](https://github.com/FairwindsOps/polaris), an open source project from Fairwinds, but you can use another solution if you so choose.
 See [Detective Controls - EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/security/docs/detective/) for a list of potential options.

 ## Workshop Flow
 The workshop is divided into 4 stages: